timescale/docs/use-timescale/data-tiering/querying-tiered-data.md

  including globally for the entire database server, for individual databases, and for individual sessions.

-With data tiering reads enabled, query your data normally even when it's distributed across different storage layers.
+With tiered storage reads enabled, query your data normally even when it's distributed across different storage layers.
 Your hypertable is spread across the layers, so queries and `JOIN`s work and fetch the same data as usual.

 <!-- vale Google.Acronyms = YES -->